avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-5-adding-elements/4-5-adding-elements.md

 **Can I reorder or move elements after adding them?**
 Yes.
 Drag the element directly within the `Editor` or use the hierarchy panel.

+---

+## Summary

+Add elements in three ways:

+- From Page Containers (structured placement inside containers)
+- From the editor’s context menu (quick insertion)
+- By dragging from the elements toolbar (visual positioning)

+Use whichever method best fits your current workflow; all elements appear immediately in the editor and properties panel.